cmecloud/WhatTheAI/README.md

-# WhattheAI
+# WhatTheAI
-My journey through AI and what I discovered along the way
+My journey through AI and what I discovered along the way.